So you recently filed for bankruptcy or had a foreclosure, and now you want to buy a home.

 Here is an example of a situation that qualifies for the Back to Work program and what the lender is looking for.

 John is an accountant, has been at the same company for several years, making good money.
 One day John is told he is being laid off.
 He cannot find a new job quickly and falls behind on all of his payment obligations, including his mortgage.
 He is forced to file for bankruptcy because he cannot afford to pay.
 Shortly after the bankruptcy, he finds a new accounting position with good pay.

 He can get current on his mortgage, and he gets a secured credit card to help re-establish positive payment history.
 A year later, John apples for a mortgage.
 He can prove he was laid off, and that is why he filed for bankruptcy.

 John’s mortgage payments and credit card payments have all been on time for the last year.
 He is a perfect candidate for the Back-to-Work Program.

 The Federal Housing Administration was created to help more Americans become homeowners.
 The FHA guarantees home loans that are offered by FHA-approved lenders allowing them to lower their loan requirements and offer mortgages to more borrowers.

 FHA loans have the lowest credit score requirements of any mortgage and require just a 3.5% down payment with a 580 credit score or higher.

 FHA Loans for People with Bad Credit

-The FHA will insure a mortgage when a borrower have a 500-579 credit score with 10% down.
+The FHA will insure a mortgage when a borrower has a 500-579 credit score with 10% down.
 However, closing on a mortgage with a credit score in this range is very difficult.
 It is highly recommended to work on improving your credit score before applying for a mortgage.

-If you have at least a 580 credit score and just a 3.5% down payment you can qualify for an FHA mortgage.
+If you have at least a 580 credit score and just a 3.5% down payment, you can qualify for an FHA mortgage.
 The odds of being approved with a 580 credit score are higher than if you have a score under 580.